-EU copyright showdown could reshape the internet
+Europe just approved new copyright rules that could change the internet

+The new copyright rules must get final approval from the European Commission and EU member states, but the overhaul promises to give more power to artists and publishers while piling new costs on tech companies.

+"This is a good sign for the creative industry in Europe," said Axel Voss, a German lawmaker who sponsored the bill.
-Supporters say the law is needed to restore the balance of power between musicians, filmmakers and news publishers on one side and Big Tech on the other.

-But critics warn of dire consequences: They say the law could signal the end of internet memes, or even lead to the closure of Google News.
+Supporters say the reforms will restore the balance of power between musicians, filmmakers and news publishers on one side and Big Tech on the other.
+But critics have warned that the rules could signal the end of internet memes, or even lead to the closure of Google News.

 Eleonora Rosati, a lawyer and copyright expert at the University of Southampton, said the ultimate impact depends on how specific the final version of the legislation is and how it's interpreted.